bram2202/mqtt-CO2meter/README.md

 # C02 logger

-Using the small LOLIN D1 mini, a Oled shield and a sensor breakout board, its possible to get a sens of C02 in the air.
+Using the small LOLIN D1 mini, a Oled shield and a sensor breakout board, its possible to get a sense of C02 in the air.

 For example to use with `Hass.io` [[link]](https://www.home-assistant.io/)

-The Oled sceen is optinal and can be disabled in the settings.
+The Oled screen is optional and can be disabled in the settings.

-### end result
+### End result

 front: